Code-Institute-Submissions/ShoeShine/README.md

 ## UX

-The projects aim is to give the user all the information need about ShoeShine, so they can decide if it is what they need.
+The projects aim is to give the user all the information needed about ShoeShine, so they can decide if it is what they need.

 #### Project Goals

-- Tell the user all useful information about the company
+- Tell the user all useful information about the company.
-- Show the user examples (before and after)
+- Show the user examples (before and after).
-- Get the user to fill out the form
+- Get the user to fill out the contact form.

 #### Owner Stories